gesslar/glpu/doc/wiki/efun_override/overrides.md

 ### PARAMETERS

-    int x - The number to convert to a string. int many - If true, the number will be returned in plural form.
+* `int x` - The number to convert to a string.

-### RETURNS

-    string - The number in string form.
+* `int many` - If true, the number will be returned in plural form.

 ## DESCRIPTION